Archives

 Depression

-Contest Mischke decides to hold a contest for some tickets to
+Contest Mischke decides to hold a contest for some

-Twins Fest -- a Depression Contest.
-Who woulda thunk it, but man,
+tickets to Twins Fest -- a Depression Contest.
+Who woulda

-I think Tommy might have the market cornered when it comes to listeners
+thunk it, but man, I think Tommy might have the market cornered

-with severe problems and depression.
-11:36
+when it comes to listeners with severe problems and depression.

 Debunking

-surfaced...
+Dr. Laura first surfaced...
 8:23

 Teeth

-fellow trying to sell his own false teeth.
+across a fellow trying to sell his own false teeth.
 9:19

 Larry

-King Years ago, Larry King used to have a weekly column that
+King Years ago, Larry King used to have a weekly

-Monday the topic would usually be about one thing and one thing only --
+and most every Monday the topic would usually be about one thing

-Larry King.
+and one thing only -- Larry King.
 7:00

 Bucket

-O Chicken Mischke ponders how Kentucky Fried Chicken can even
+Chicken Mischke ponders how Kentucky Fried Chicken

-continue to exist in this day and age.
+can even continue to exist in this day and age.
 2:28

 Bomb

-Threats Tom wonders how anyone could ever take a bomb threat
+Threats Tom wonders how anyone could ever take a bomb

-seriously.
+threat seriously.
 7:13

 Hey,

-but no one can be bothered to help him out.
+request, but no one can be bothered to help him out.
 6:16

 Mischke

-this particular program so alarmed the public that the Secret Service
+station.
+Anyway, this particular program so alarmed the

-was literally called in to investigate.
-Whoops-a-freakin'-daisy!
-10:14
+public that the Secret Service was literally called in to

 The

-Jaded Jarhead A Marine
+Jarhead A

-spending some time as Prisoners of War.
+that ended up spending some time as Prisoners of War.
 3:40

 Valentines

-Vitriol A columnist
+Vitriol A

-ends up turning on her -- viciously.
+but her readership ends up turning on her -- viciously.
 6:18

 Walking

-Christ.
+Savior -- Jesus Christ.
 3:48

 Will

-wrote and sent to the President of the United States.
+that she wrote and sent to the President of the United States.
 5:37

 Good

-ol' Grandpa.
+good ol' Grandpa.
 3:14

 The